-So, remember to keep your mains water and domestic plumbing free from contaminants such as rust, limescale and other unwanted substances.
-You can do this by
+So, remember to keep your mains water and domestic plumbing free from contaminants such as rust, limescale, and other unwanted substances.
+You can do this by:

 Installing water conditioners and filters at appropriate locations.

-Keep water softeners filled with the manufacturer’s recommended chemicals.
+Keeping water softeners filled with the manufacturer’s recommended chemicals.

-Ensure filters are rinsed or changed regularly to prevent clogging.
+Ensuring that the filters are rinsed or changed regularly to prevent clogging.

-Our range of high water flow rate showerheads that contain a built-in polypropylene filter or three different kinds of mineral filtration stones tailored to your specific water problem.
-You’ll find they filter most types of impurities from your water depending on your water type and the age of your plumbing.
-You might have limescale, rust, grit, sand and all kinds of particles floating around your pipes, but using a filtered showerhead will certainly prevent clogging.
+StoneStream's range of high water flow rate showerheads contains a built-in polypropylene filter or three different kinds of mineral filtration stones tailored to your specific water problem.
+You’ll find that they filter most types of impurities from your water depending on your water type and the age of your plumbing.
+You might have limescale, rust, grit, sand, and all kinds of particles floating around your pipes, but using a filtered shower head will certainly prevent clogging.